 1. Emphasize the Reason Why You Are Applying

-Make it very clear why you are applying for the job and try to customize your responses to fit the company and its goals.
+Make it very clear why you are applying for the job and customize your responses to fit the company and its goals.

 2. Make Relevant Claims

-State how you can help the company fulfill its mission and vision with your ideas, and how your agenda can fit into theirs.
-You can only do this if you have researched and studied the creeds and ethos of the company beforehand.
+State how you can help the company fulfill its mission and vision with your ideas and how your agenda can fit theirs.
+Researching and studying the company’s creeds and ethos is the way to convince the decision-makers you can add value to the company.

 3. Ask Insightful Questions